DivanteLtd/microservices-book/book/README.md

 ### Piotr Karwatka

-CTO at Divante.
-My biggest project?
-Building the company from 1 -> 150+ (still growing), taking care of software productions, technology development and operations/processes.
-10+ years of professional Software Engineering and Project Management experience.
+CTO at Divante and Co-founder of <a href="https://vuestorefront.io">Vue Storefront</a>.
+15+ years of professional Software Engineering and Project Management experience.
+Still coding in spare time.

 I've also tried my hand in writing with the book "E-Commerce technology for managers".
 My career started as a software developer and co-creator of about 30 commercial desktop and web applications.